Chiral interactions and superfluidity in the calcium isotopic chain

 Both $\Delta_{2n}$ and $\Delta^{(3)}$ computed at mean-field level exhibit quantitatively similar results to low-order beyond mean-field polynomial methods.
 To validate this we compare in Tab.~\ref{fig:comparisonCCSD} our results from sHFB with deformed axially-symmetric Hartree-Fock (dHF) and deformed coupled-cluster calculations with singles and doubles excitations (dCCSD) starting from a dHF reference state~\cite{Novario20,kortelainen2022,novario2023}, with a rank-reduced three-body interaction~\cite{Frosini21} acting as an effective two-body interaction.
 We note that the breaking of rotational symmetry in our coupled-cluster computations should be restored~\cite{Hagen22,Sun25}, and will have an impact on the differential quantities we study in this work.
 Furthermore, even if in principle allowed by the deformed methods employed, spherical symmetry is not broken for $^{40}$Ca and $^{48}$Ca.

 The observed differences between the mean-field and dCCSD results are negligible when compared to the discrepancy with respect to experiment, which confirms the necessity of including more advanced types of collective correlations in the beyond mean-field expansion for a proper description of the gaps.
 In order to probe the sensitivity of such quantities on the parameters of the chiral interactions, we restrict our analysis at the mean-field level using sHFB.
 This allows for a substantial reduction in computational cost, enabling the large number of calculations presented in this work to be performed.
+A study of the impact of variations of LECs combined with highly non-perturbative methods (e.g.~VS-IMSRG or PCC) remains an interesting question for future investigation.

 Chiral interactions are parametrized by a set of low-energy constants (LECs) that encapsulate unresolved physics.
-The third-order $\Delta$-full interactions we employ include 17 LECs in total, with 4 LECs $c_1,c_2,c_3,c_4$ in the sub-leading pion-nucleon ($\pi$N) sector, 2 LECs $c_D,c_E$ that govern the contact parts of the leading 3N force, and the remaining 11 LECs belong to the NN contact potential.
-The values of the LECs are typically calibrated using experimental data from NN and $\pi$N scattering and ground-state energies and charge radii of selected nuclei.
+The third-order $\Delta$-full interactions we employ include 17 LECs in total, with 4 LECs $c_1,c_2,c_3,c_4$ in the subleading pion-nucleon ($\pi$N) sector, 2 LECs $c_D,c_E$ that govern the contact parts of the leading 3N force, and the remaining 11 LECs belong to the $NN$ contact potential.
+The values of the LECs are typically calibrated using experimental data from $NN$ and $\pi$N scattering and ground-state energies and charge radii of selected nuclei.
 We seek to analyze the impact of LEC uncertainty on shell- and pairing gaps of calcium isotopes.

-Considering that nuclear Cooper pairs, which generate nuclear superfluidity, typically form in the $^1S_0$ channel at low densities, we will begin by studying the isolated impact of the sub-leading NN contact LEC $C_{^1S_0}$.
-This directly determines the interaction strength in the $^1S_0$ channel and consequently also governs NN pairing at low energy.
+Considering that nuclear Cooper pairs, which generate nuclear superfluidity, typically form in the $^1S_0$ channel at low densities, we will begin by studying the isolated impact of the subleading $NN$ contact LEC $C_{^1S_0}$.
+This directly determines the interaction strength in the $^1S_0$ channel and consequently also governs $NN$ pairing at low energy.
 The relation to the pairing gap can be illustrated analytically by considering the well-known weak-coupling limit of the BCS gap equation~\cite{Bardeen57}: